Airline Lounges at Amsterdam Schiphol Airport

 Amsterdam Schiphol airport has a number of airline lounges available which are mainly located airside on the upper (mezzanine) level.
 In the following article we review all the business lounges at Schiphol and how passengers can get access...

-There are 2 lounges run by Executive Lounges (Swissport) located upstairs at Lounge 26 (European Schengen departures) and Lounge 41 (non-Schengen).
-These lounges are available to all passengers via paid access from £20/€25 if booking in advance:
+There are 2 Aspire-branded lounges run by Executive Lounges (Swissport) located upstairs at Lounge 41 (non-Schengen) and Lounge 26 (European Schengen departures).

 Access is granted via a number of other channels including Priority Pass, Diners Club, ABN Amro Preferred Banking and various travel agents.